-- 2.1 This policy applies to all staff, Elected Members and all working groups and partnerships.
-The responsibilities of these groups and the individuals within them, for the implementation and the effective management of risk is detailed within this policy. - 2.2 This policy will be reviewed annually to take account of changing legislation, government initiatives, best practice, changes to internal procedures and experience gained within the council.
+- 2.1 This policy applies to all staff, elected Members and all working groups and partnerships.
+The responsibilities of these groups and the individuals within them, for the implementation and the effective management of risk is detailed below. - 2.2 This policy will be reviewed annually to take account of changing legislation, government initiatives, best practice and experience gained within the council.